woss/fork-polkadot-js-api/substrate/extrinsics.md

   - `proposal_hash`: The hash of the current external proposal.

   - `voting_period`: The period that is allowed for voting on this proposal.
-Increased to  `EmergencyVotingPeriod` if too low.
+Increased to  `FastTrackVotingPeriod` if too low.

   - `delay`: The number of block after voting has ended in approval and this should be  enacted.
 This doesn't have a minimum amount.